 Tutors at WTS don't proofread and they don't edit.
 They won't make corrections as they read your paper.
 They will, however, talk with you about how you can improve any aspect of a paper, ranging from punctuation to overall organization—depending on what you ask for.
 The aim of tutorials at WTS is to make you better able to evaluate your own writing, and to revise and edit it accordingly.
 Rather than proofreading, correcting, or editing your paper for you, our WTS tutors will work with you to help you become a better proofreader of your own writing.
 We can point to consistent mistakes, and discuss skills and strategies for identifying, correcting, and avoiding those kinds of errors in the future.

 Tutorials at WTS deal with specific papers written in response to specific assignments, not with instruction in the overall process of "how to write."
 With this in mind, it’s a good idea to bring a copy of the assignment when you come to a tutorial at WTS, as well as a copy of your paper.
 You do not need to have a completed draft in order to come in.
 Some students like to talk with a tutor in the earlier stages of the writing process, to brainstorm ideas or, perhaps, work on an outline.

 The content of the conversation between you and your tutor is confidential as far as we're concerned.
 We will inform instructors that you have or have not visited WTS and the date(s) of your visit(s)—but only if they ask; we don't supply this information automatically.

-About half of our tutors are graduate students from a variety of different disciplines.
-Students seeking tutoring are assigned to the tutor whose interests and background provide the best match with the demands of the course and the student’s needs.
-For instance, a student in a history course could be matched with one of our tutors who is not only a history student, but is also an AI in a history course.
-Likewise, we have an entire group of tutors who focus on Freshman Composition courses.
-Many of these tutors have taught ENG-W 131 or ENG-L 141–142 and other courses through which writing requirements are met.
+Our tutors are undergraduate and graduate students from a variety of different disciplines.
+We seek to match students to the tutor whose interests and background provide the best match with the demands of the course and the student’s needs.
+For instance, a student in a history course could be matched with one of our tutors who is not only a history student, but is also an Associate Instructor in a history course.
+If you need a tutor for a specific subject or writing task, please use the "Limit to" menu at the top of the WCONLINE scheduling page or call WTS at 812-855-6738.